Ohmnivore/ChopEngine/README_ENGINE.md

 ##### Lights
 * Pass through bool
 * Cast shadow bool
-* Cone light
- * Add an angle-based falloff to smooth it out
+* Add an angle-based falloff to the cone light to smooth it out

 ##### Material support
 * bool shadowsCast